misterorion/misterorion.com/content/posts/lambda-invalidate.md

 This solved the large file problem.
 Cheap, durable storage of the PDFs in S3, with Netlify's dead-simple CI/CD automation.

 Yet, there is another problem.
 What if we update the site content files and Netlify does a deploy?
 How will CloudFront know there is new content?
-We need to somehow send an invalidation request to CloudFront after each Netlify deploy.
+We need to somehow send an invalidation request to CloudFront after each Netlify deployment.

-I decided to create my own webhook using AWS.
+I decided to create a webhook using a few AWS tools.

 ## AWS webhook recipe

 Simply put, the webhook is a listener on my Application Load Balancer (ALB) that points to a Lambda function.
 For convenience, I have a `lambda.` subdomain pointed at the ALB.
-The ALB listens for that host, and specific query strings, then forwards it to the Lambda.
-The Lambda runs some Python code to generate a CloudFront invalidation.
+The ALB listens for that host and specific query strings.
+Then it forwards both of them to the Lambda function.
+The function then triggers a CloudFront invalidation.

 ### IAM role for Lambda